intellee/blog.diffense.co.kr/_posts/2020-03-26-SearchIndexer.md

     71215bec  712178fa mssprxy!CStdStubBuffer_DebugServerRelease
 ```

 When the client's COM is Uninitialized, IRpcStubBuffer::Disconnect disconnects all connections of object pointer.
-If the client calls CoUninitialize function after an oob attack, CStdStubBuffer_Disconnect function is called on the server.
+Therefore, if the client call CoUninitialize function after an oob attack, CStdStubBuffer_Disconnect function is called on the server.
 It means that users can construct fake vtable and call these function.

 However, we haven't always seen IRpcStubBuffer allocated on the same location heap.
 Therefore, several tries were needed to expect the attackable heap.
 After several attacks, the IRpcStubBuffer object was covered with the controllable value (0x45454545) as follows.